FAIRmat-NFDI/readers-xrd/notes/RAW_FORMAT_NOTES.md

-# Rigaku RAW 4.00 Format - Reverse Engineering Documentation
+# Siemens/Bruker RAW v4 Format - Reverse Engineering Documentation

 ## Summary

-Successfully reverse-engineered the **complete** Rigaku RAW 4.00 binary format!
-All scan parameters (start_angle, step_size, num_points) are extracted directly from the file. **Zero external dependencies** - no Wine, no Mono, no .NET, and **no XRDML files required**!
+Successfully reverse-engineered sufficient structure of the **Siemens/Bruker RAW v4** format to extract scan parameters (start_angle, step_size, num_points) and intensities for **single-axis (theta-2theta) powder diffraction scans**. **Zero external dependencies** - no Wine, no Mono, no .NET, and **no XRDML files required** for basic scan reconstruction!

+**Important**: This parser is designed for **single-axis powder diffraction scans** (standard theta-2theta).
+Multi-axis scans, texture measurements, or other advanced scan types may not be correctly parsed.

 ## Format Structure